-The defined benefit obligation is calculated annually by independent actuaries using the projected unit credit method.
-The present value of the defined benefit obligation is determined by discounting the estimated future cash outflows for expected benefit payments using a discount rate derived from the interest rates of a zero coupon government bonds as published by Bloomberg Valuation (BVAL), that are denominated in the currency in which the benefits will be paid and that have terms to maturity approximating to the terms of the related post-employment liability.
+The liability recognized in the statement of financial position for a defined benefit plan is the present value of the defined benefit obligation at the end of the reporting period.
+The defined benefit obligation is calculated by independent actuaries using the projected unit credit method.
+The present value of the defined benefit obligation is determined by discounting the estimated future cash outflows for expected benefit payments using a discount rate derived from the interest rates of zero coupon government bonds using the reference rates published by Bloomberg using its valuation technology, Bloomberg Valuation (BVAL), that are denominated in the currency in which the benefits will be paid and that have terms to maturity approximating to the terms of the related post-employment liability.
 BVAL provides evaluated prices that are based on market observations from contributed sources.

-Remeasurements, comprising of actuarial gains and losses arising from experience adjustments and changes in actuarial assumptions and any return on plan assets (excluding amount included in net interest) are reflected immediately in the statement of financial position with a charge or credit recognized in other comprehensive income in the period in which they arise.
-Net interest is calculated by applying the discount rate at the beginning of the period, unless there is a plan amendment, curtailment or settlement during the reporting period.
-The calculation also takes into account any changes in the net defined benefit liability or asset during the period as a result of contributions to the plan or benefit payments.
-Net interest is reported as part of Interest Expense or Interest Income account in the statement of comprehensive income.
+Remeasurements, comprising of actuarial gains and losses arising from experience adjustments and changes in actuarial assumptions are reflected immediately in the statement of financial position with a charge or credit recognized in other comprehensive income in the period in which they arise.
+Net interest is calculated by applying the discount rate at the beginning of the period, unless there is a plan amendment, curtailment or settlement during the period.
+The calculation also takes into account of any changes in the defined benefit liability during the period as a result of benefit payments.
+Interest is reported as part of Finance costs under Finance Income (Costs) in profit or loss.